34anjani/CryptoTrack/README.md

      npm install
    ```

    4. Set up MongoDB
+     - Download and install MongoDB from [mongodb.com/try/download/community](https://www.mongodb.com/try/download/community)
+     - Start the MongoDB server
+       ```bash
+       mongod
+       ```
-    - Make sure MongoDB is running locally or provide your MongoDB connection string in the server config
+    - Or use MongoDB Atlas (cloud) and update the connection string in the server config

   5. Start the backend server
      ```bash